Manila Keynote Speaker

 Duncan’s entertaining, content-rich and visual keynote speeches motivate audiences to embrace modern perspectives.
 His work, whether it’s through leadership coaching, sales coaching, or speaking takes teams from okay to great or from outstanding to market-leading through challenging economic times.
 Before Duncan become a keynote speaker, he gained an Honours degree in Business Management, served as an officer in the UK’s Royal Navy, was a business coach and trainer as well as a senior manager for some globally recognised brands.
 Learn more about Duncan here.

 With over 10 years of experience, Duncan is internationally acknowledged as the leading authority on the subjects of persuasion and performance.
-Duncan is widely regarded as an easy-to-work-with speaker and has delivered his keynote speech at conferences and sales kick-offs globally and all over Manila.
+Duncan is widely regarded as an easy-to-work-with keynote speaker in Manila and has delivered his keynote speech at conferences and sales kick-offs globally and all over Manila and the Phillipines.

 Watch Duncan’s Manila Extended Showreel Below: